 Community members and project partners braved the cold on November 28, 2018 to help celebrate construction progress on this project.

-Mississaugas of New Credit First Nation Chief Stacey LaForme started the morning off by reminding the crowd at Cherry and Commissioners Streets that they are standing on a former river.
+In November 2018, Mississaugas of New Credit First Nation Chief Stacey LaForme reminded the crowd at Cherry and Commissioners Streets that they were standing on a former river.